yehor4ik/ReactCourse/README.md

 # ReactCourse
-Code that was developer during react course
+Code that was developed during the lessons